codaxy/cxjs/README.md

 ## Install & Start

-This is a monolith repository used to develop main npm packages, documentation and gallery.
+This is a monolith repository used to develop main npm packages, documentation, widget gallery and fiddle.
 It uses yarn workspaces, so please use `yarn` to install packages and run the applications.

 ```bash
 $ yarn install